Continuous functions are integrable proof

 - In the applet, this is checked via a sufficient bound (using an estimate of for the fixed function ).
 Concretely, it computes a number and checks whether

-- shrinking the interval (smaller ),
+- Or shrink the interval (smaller range).

 - Once the display turns green, the intended implication of (7.2) is in effect: which gives on each , matching the proof idea.